rexgarland/markdown-plan/README.md

    - This one depends on @(unique)
 ```

-Writing your plan in Markdown offers some unique benefits:
+Writing your plan in markdown offers some unique benefits:

 - Tracking it in version control
   - Plotting progress over time to calculate better ETAs